Ad Blocker Detected

 Main functions of carbohydrates in plants

 Now, let’s come to the main point.
 So, what are the main functions of polysaccharides in plants?
-The main functions of polysaccharides in plants are the protection and energy.
+The main functions of polysaccharides in plants are protection and energy.
 If you look carefully, plant cell walls are made up of cellulose and hemicellulose.
 These two are the major plant polysaccharides that provide rigidity and physical strength the cell wall and the whole plant.
 In the same way, plants produce starch, a polysaccharide that is considered as an energy reserve for them.

-Cellulose is a polymer of 1→4 linked β-D-Glucose units, in the same way, starch is a 1→4 linked α-D-Glucose with some branches at 2 (2→6 linkage).
+Cellulose is a polymer of 1→4 linked β-D-Glucose units, in the same way, starch is a 1→4 linked α-D-Glucose with some branches at 2 (2→6 linkages).
 Hemicellulose is most similar to that of the cellulose but it has many side branches of some pentoses.
 To know more about hemicellulose visit the main post.

 There are some other polysaccharides in plants that are less abundant but have some important functions such as protection against pathogens.
-Among those types of polysaccharides, gum is the one that is secreted from the plant around the cut/wound area to prevent the bacterial and fungal attacks.
+Among those types of polysaccharides, the gum is the one that is secreted from the plant around the cut/wound area to prevent bacterial and fungal attacks.